Army Radio etiquette…

 - Use correct lingo and prowords to reduce confusion and shorten transmitted messages.

-These are just 10 Army radio etiquette rules.
+In conclusion, these are just 10 Army radio etiquette rules.
 Can you share any more you feel are important?
 Leave all comments and questions below.

 If you’re looking for some neat hand held, Army style radios, click on the image below or shop here on Amazon.